susnux/dutyroster/README.md

 A simple but complete duty roster for your nextcloud instance!
 Organize your staff just within one application.

+UI is (very) inspired by the great nextcloud calendar app

 ## Building the app

 The app can be built by using the provided Makefile by running: